-The HELP loan limit includes all FEE-HELP, VET FEE-HELP, VET Students Loans and HECS-HELP (with a census date from 1 January 2020).
+The HELP loan limit includes all FEE-HELP, VET FEE-HELP, VET Students Loans and HECS-HELP.

-HECS-HELP debts with a census date prior to 1 January 2020 will not be included in the HELP loan limit.
+HECS-HELP debts with a census date prior to 1 January 2020 are not included in the HELP loan limit.

-The renewable HELP balance is your available borrowing capacity for HECS-HELP, FEE-HELP, VET FEE-HELP and VET Student Loans.
-This is your available HELP balance.
+Your available HELP balance is your available borrowing capacity for HECS-HELP, FEE-HELP, VET FEE-HELP and VET Student Loans.

 How is my available HELP balance calculated?

-Your available HELP balance is your HELP loan limit of that given year, minus your HECS-HELP, FEE-HELP, VET FEE-HELP and VET Student Loans borrowing.
+Your available HELP balance is your HELP loan limit of that given year, minus your HECS-HELP, FEE-HELP, VET FEE-HELP and VET Students Loans borrowing.